JeeWeetje/iot-workshop/Azure.md

     }
     ```

 25. Select `Save`.
-The changed C# code will be recompiled immediately *Note: you can press 'save and run', this will actually run the function, but an empty test will passed (check out the 'Test' option to the right for more info)*
+The changed C# code will be recompiled immediately *Note: you can press 'save and run', this will actually run the function, but an empty test message will be passed (check out the 'Test' option to the right for more details)*
 26. In the 'Logs' panel, just below 'Code', `verify the outcome` of the compilation

     ```